YoannDupont/PALS/README.rst

 There are some uses for these script, including but not limited to:

 - no install (except for python on Windows), no dependencies, command line only
-- minimal data preprocessing (one token per line)
+- minimal data preprocessing required (one token per line)
 - no indexing, this saves time in big input
 - command line options for quick and versatile configuration

 This is not a drop-in replacement of existing tools.
+I just made these scripts to have some way to quickly try stuff and just share them.

 License
 -------